 Beginning Double Knitting

 Double knitting is a cool knitting technique that allows you to produce a double layer of Stockinette Stitch fabric with mirror-image colorwork while knitting both layers at the same time.
 This technique produces a super warm fabric that's great for blankets, scarves, and hats.

 If you want to follow along, you'll need two different colored balls of yarn (one that you can get to both ends of) and knitting needles of a corresponding size.
 You can double knit flat on straight needles, or in the round on circular or double-pointed needles.
 We used two medium-weight cotton yarns and a pair of size * US (5 mm) needles.

 To begin, cast on the number of stitches you want to practice with.
-I used the two-color cast on, but, for practice purposes, you could just cast on with a single color, but remember that you need twice as many stitches as you intend to knit because you're working both sides of the fabric at the same time.
+We used the two-color cast on, but, for practice purposes, you could just cast on with a single color, but remember that you need twice as many stitches as you intend to knit because you're working both sides of the fabric at the same time.

-To start double knitting, you simply knit the first stitch in the color that it is (in this case yellow) with both yarns held to the back.Continue to 2 of 8 below.
+To start double knitting, you simply knit the first stitch in the color that it is with both yarns held to the back.Continue to 2 of 8 below.

 02 of 08